 ERR_TOO_MANY_REDIRECTS error indicates that the page you are trying to visit is caught in a “redirect loop”.
 It means that your browser is being infinitely redirected to a different page each time it hits the requested URL.
+This can happen while trying to login or while accessing certain protected pages.
 After many attempts to land on the correct page, your browser still cannot successfully load your website so this error is displayed.

 If you are experiencing this error on your site, continue reading to learn how to resolve and or debug the

 Reason 1: Incorrect Page Settings in Paid Memberships Pro

 The most common reason why you may be experiencing this error on your PMPro powered site is because your PMPro pages are not properly set up.
 Similarly, you may be using another plugin that integrates with PMPro, an LMS for example, and you are restricting a PMPro page in more than one place.

 - Confirm that all PMPro pages under Memberships > Settings > Page Settings are assigned.

 - Each target page in the list needs to contain the expected shortcode or block.
 It is possible to build your own Membership Levels and Membership Cancel page.
 These are the only two pages that you can safely remove the default shortcode or block from.